Gregorij Rožman: Canon law professor in Ljubljana

 Soon after the integration of the Slovenes in Kingdom of Serbs, Croats and Slovenes, on 23 July 1919 Regent Alexander signed a law creating the University of Ljubljana and in December lectures commenced.
 Janez Zore, a church historian from the Theology faculty, proposed that Rožman be invited as a professor of church law.
 Rožman accepted, with permission from Bishop Hefter.
 Rožman began lecturing on 7 January 1920.
-He lived in Ljubljana with professor Alfonz Levičnik and took a position of prefect in the student's seminary Marijinišče in the school year 1920–21.
+He lived in Ljubljana with professor Alfonz Levičnik and took a position of prefect in the student's seminary Marijinišče in the 1920/21 academic year.
 After less than five months of teaching, on 31 May, he was nominated by his colleagues for a docent position and promoted by the ministry on 27 August.
-He was listed as an associate professor in the school year 1924–25.
+He was listed as an associate professor in the 1924/25 academic year.

 He published many essays, both professional and pastoral, mostly in Bogoslovni Vestnik (Theological Journal).
 As in his lectures, his essays explained the practical pastoral implications of a law for a common priest.
 He included current events in his essays.
 He wrote an important essay titled Church and politics (Cerkev in politika) (publication date unknown) which would become very relevant in the Second World War.
 In it he said that the Church "has the task to protect the truths of Christianity, that is moral and religious truths, to protect, teach and accustom the nations for them to organize all their lives and acts according to these truths".
 In his opinion many areas are not related to the Church, giving it no right to take sides or even decide on such issues.
 Instead, he claimed that the Church should limit itself to religious, moral or ecclesiastical issues.
 He also stated his opinion about coup d'état (or revolution) and any official government authority: he said that "the church is indifferent on different forms of authority, it considers none of them to be the only right one; it rejects none, as long as it is capable of reaching the purpose of the state".
 This purpose was to "protect justice for everybody and to care for public prosperity".